ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

 <img src = "/redux_vs_context_api/thumbnail.png" class="thumbnail">
 </div>

-I'm sure, if you have somehow stumbled upon this post, you have some basic knowledge of React or any component based Front-End framework.
-These frameworks can store data in two ways namely -
-**component level state** and **app level state**.
-It is really easy and always preferable to have component level state only.
-But sometimes we really need app level state management.
-For example - if you have a TodoList in one component and count of number of total number of TODOs and number of done and undone TODOs in other component then it will be a better decision to use an app level state.
-Without a component level state you will need to pass the TODOs from component to component.
+I'm sure, if you have somehow stumbled upon this post, you have some basic knowledge of React or any component-based Front-End framework.
+These frameworks can store data in two ways namely - component level state and app-level state.
+It is really easy and always preferable to have a component-level state only.
+But sometimes we need app-level state management.
+For example - if you have a TodoList in one component and count of the total number of TODOs and number of done and undone TODOs in other components then it will be a better decision to use an app-level state.
+Without a component level state, you will need to pass the TODOs from component to component.

 In React there are mainly two ways to manage state.
-One is **Redux**.
-Redux can not only be used with react, but also can be used with other frameworks.
+One is Redux.
+Redux can not only be used with React but also can be used with other frameworks.

-On the other hand Context API is the built-in app level state management in React.
+On the other hand Context API is the built-in app-level state management in React.

-So in this post we are going to compare the working of both Redux and Context API and find out which one to use. **Spoiler Alert**, it really depends on your preference.
+So in this post, we are going to compare the working of both Redux and Context API and find out which one to use.
+Spoiler Alert, it depends on your preference.

 <br/>